mekowalski/durango_drinks/README.md

 ## Installation Steps

 1. Please type `gem install micro_breweries` into the terminal.
 The micro_breweries Command Line Interface will be installed.
-2. To run gem type `micro_breweries` and hit enter.
+2. To run gem type `micro-breweries` and hit enter.
 3. A menu will show and you will be able to learn more about each brewery in Durango, CO.

 ## Development